-Full Trustee Board meetings are held four times a year.
-Three subcommittees - Finance, Fundraising and Governance also meet four times per year to explore indepth financial and governance aspects of charity life.
+Full Trustee Board meetings are held four times a year and three subcommittees - Finance, Governance, and Marketing & Fundraising - also meet four times per year to explore in-depth financial and governance aspects of charity life.

 If you feel you could offer us your time and expertise, please email Bernadette, our Director who will be delighted to hear from you.

 One of our Trustees writes about why they decided to take on this important role for us:

 I became a trustee for bccs because I passionately believe in the work of the Society and also because I had previous involvement with bccs and saw the opportunity to continue my support for them in another capacity.